odpi/egeria-docs/site/docs/connectors/integration/apache-atlas-catalog-integration-connector.md

 Similarly, it is possible to create new glossary terms and categories in the open metadata ecosystem that are linked to a glossary that originated from Apache Atlas.
 These new entities will be owned by the open metadata ecosystem.

-**Can relationships between the term and other objects be done in both cases? **

 ### Correlation